philcarter/COMP-109-Syllabus/syllabus/important.md

 You will be reported to the Dean of Students along with all facts in the case for disciplinary action which may result in your explusion and removal from the course.

-For more information, see the [SBCC Student Code of Conduct](http://www.sbcc.edu/security/standards_of_conduct.php  target="_blank") in the General College Catalog.

 For more information, see the
 <a href="http://www.sbcc.edu/security/standards_of_conduct.php" target="_blank">SBCC Student Code of Conduct</a> in the General College Catalog.